Fair Use of Audio and Photographic Data in Disciplinary Processes

 Impact for Employers

-2) They considered the legitimate interests pursued by the employer.
+2. The legitimate interests of both the employer and the third parties in its care were clear in this case.
 As the employer was protecting the rights of vulnerable and dependent members of society, they found the processing of the data to be reasonable and proportionate.

 Book a call with a consultant